 To make up for the beach, the food at the LBP Bouganville was very nice, even at the main buffet, and they always had a great selection with many upscale options.
-We don’t eat red meat and poultry (we are “pescaterians” at the moment), and were very happy that we had plenty of delicious options at every meal.
-We were specially impressed with the Don Pablo Gourmet and the Oriental Takara a la carte restaurants.
+We don’t eat red meat and poultry (we are “pescatarians” at the moment) and were very happy that we had plenty of delicious options at every meal.
+We were especially impressed with the Don Pablo Gourmet and the Oriental Takara a la carte restaurants.

 Overall, service was attentive and friendly.
 Our room butler was great, and Guest Services was very accommodating for our dinner requests and when I asked to enter the main restaurant to get pictures/video for the blog before they were open. 😉 Even so, we did have a couple of issues that were not addressed promptly by the Front Desk staff or resolved in the best way, but no place is perfect, and we didn’t let that spoil our vacation.

 It was a good resort for relaxing, with quiet areas at the beach and a quiet pool, and the entertainment team offered activities but did not pester guests who didn’t want to participate.
-We did not take any excursions, and didn’t watch the evening shows at the GBP La Romana theater.
-There was live music at the Bouganville but it ended at 11pm, and the bars were all closed by the same time, except the nightclub in the “Bahia Principe Village” shops.
+We did not take any excursions and didn’t watch the evening shows at the GBP La Romana theatre.
+There was live music at the Bouganville but it ended at 11 pm, and the bars were all closed by the same time, except the nightclub in the “Bahia Principe Village” shops.